About me, Lena Nechet, L∃N∀

 The meaning of my art signature is my first name in alternative symbols.
 The short form of my real name is Lena, and

 L∃N∀ is my signature art seal. ∃∀ - are math signs, which mean "exists"

 ∃ and "for all"

-When I started using my signature online, there was no safe to use Unicode character with a line above (logical "not") for the sign
+When I started using my signature online in 200s, there was no safe-to-use Unicode character with a line above (logical "not") for the sign

-∀, "for all" - and thus the meaning changed from "exist not for all" to almost the opposite, which I find amusing - hope you do too!
+∀, "for all" - and thus the meaning changed from "exists not for all" to almost the opposite "exists for all", which I find amusing - hope you do too!

 - Where do you find meaning in your life?

 - What is your passion?